MonsterVes/GeneralKnowledgeQuiz/README.md

 ## Features

 ### Interactive Quiz:
-- Choose a category, difficulty level, and number of questions
+- Choose a category, difficulty level, and number of questions.
-- Supports multiple question types: True/False, Multiple Choice, Fill in the Blank, and Short Answer
+- Supports multiple question types: True/False, Multiple Choice, Fill in the Blank, and Short Answer.

 ### Question Management:
-- Add, edit, or delete questions
+- Add, edit, or delete questions.
-- Update question text, difficulty, category, and answers
+- Update question text, difficulty, category, and answers.

 ### Category Management:
-- Add or delete categories
+- Add or delete categories.
-- Prevent deletion of categories with associated questions
+- Prevent deletion of categories with associated questions.